These hot buffalo wings pack the perfect punch. They have the same delicious flavor, whether they are baked or fried.

-These Baked or Fried Hot Buffalo Wings are AH-mazing!
-Since the Super Bowl is right around the corner, I thought this would be the perfect time to share my favorite hot wings recipe.
+These delicious hot buffalo wings are AH-mazing!
+Since football season is upon us, I thought this would be the perfect time to share my favorite hot wings recipe.
 These are the ultimate game-day-finger-licking finger foods.
-For real y’all, you’ve got to give these a try.
+For real, you’ve got to give these a try.

-Hot buffalo wings are quite possibly the king of snack food, whether you’re eating them in your family room, at a Super Bowl party, or in a restaurant.
-They come in dozens of flavors and with many different levels of heat.
+Hot buffalo wings are quite possibly the king of snack food, whether you’re eating them in your family room, during the big game, or in a restaurant.
+They can now be purchased in dozens of flavors and with many different levels of heat.
 I like ’em hot!
-In fact, my very favorite wings at that famous wild wing place is mango habanero.
-Oh. my. goodness!
+My very favorite wings at that famous wild wing place are mango habanero.
+Oh.
+My.
+Goodness!

 The big question is – can hot wings really be good baked?
 Well, they can.
-You’ll be thrilled to know that hot wings can be just as delicious baked as they are fried.
+You’ll be thrilled to know that hot wings can be just as delicious baked as they are when fried.
 And that makes them so much healthier.
 However, if you are a diehard fan of frying, have no fear – these wings can be fried too.
-I’m guilty of making them both ways, but I have been liking the idea of the healthier baked version more and more.
-Oh, just so ya know, the delicious pics you’re seeing here are of the baked variety. :)
+I’m guilty of making them both ways, but I have liked the idea of the healthier baked version more and more.
+So you know, the pics you see here are of the baked variety. :)

 - 4 pounds chicken wings